 In honor of Remy’s dedication to higher education and service to local and state government, the Rose Institute has created the Ray Remy Student Research Fund to support research projects at the institute.

 About Ray Remy

 Ray Remy is known for his years of service in government and the private sector, serving as deputy mayor of the City of Los Angeles, and chief of staff for former mayor Tom Bradley, as director of the State Employment Development Department, as a board member of the Metropolitan Transportation Authority, as a member of the State’s Fair Political Practices Commission, as executive director of the Southern California Association of Governments, and as president of the Los Angeles Area Chamber of Commerce.
 He also served on the boards of numerous nonprofit organizations and academic institutions and has received a commensurate number of awards for his service in those capacities.

-Mr. Remy is also known for his commitment to Claremont McKenna College: as a member of the Board of Trustees from 1987 to 2010 and now as a life member; as a long-time member of the Board of Governors of the Rose Institute; as a member of the Board of Directors of the CMC Alumni Association; for his rose as a mentor to numerous CMC students; and as a vocal advocate and supporter of the College.
+Mr. Remy is also known for his commitment to Claremont McKenna College: as a member of the Board of Trustees from 1987 to 2010 and now as a life member; as a long-time member of the Board of Governors of the Rose Institute; as a member of the Board of Directors of the CMC Alumni Association; for his role as a mentor to numerous CMC students; and as a vocal advocate and supporter of the College.

 He is a 1959 graduate of CMC, cum laude, and he and his wife Sandra live in South Pasadena.

 In selecting Mr. Oliphant for the award, the Rose Institute noted his many contributions to the economic development of the Coachella Valley (CV), as well as his extensive community service and generous philanthropy.

 A native of Iowa, Dick Oliphant attended the University of Iowa before launching a career in real estate development and construction in Arizona and Southern California.
 He moved to the CV in 1962 and over the past five decades has greatly contributed to the region’s economic growth.